Balikpapan: Administrative divisions

 Balikpapan is bordered by Kutai Kartanegara Regency to the North, by the Makassar Strait to the South and East, and by Penajam North Paser Regency to the West.
-The city is divided into 6 districts (kecamatan) subdivided into 34 urban villagess (kelurahan) tabulated below with their 2010 and 2020 Census populations, and the official estimates as at mid 2021.
+The city is divided into 6 districts (kecamatan) subdivided into 34 urban villages (kelurahan) tabulated below with their 2010 and 2020 Census populations, together with the official estimates as at mid 2024.

+Notes: (a) the 2010 populations of Balikpapan Town District are included in the 2010 figure for South Balikpapan District, from which they were later split off.

+Before 1987, Balikpapan Seberang was originally part of Balikpapan.
+However, due to enactment of the government regulation no. 21 on 13 October 1987, most of the district (excluding parts of Jenebora and Pantai Lango villages) was transferred into Paser Regency (Pasir) and later renamed into Penajam (Sepaku was split in 1996, the two districts are now part of Penajam North Paser Regency).

 Demographics

 During the Suharto dictatorship Balikpapan achieved unprecedented economic growth by attracting foreign investments, particularly in the exploitation of natural and mineral resources.
 The policy was heavily criticized for uncontrolled environmental damage and corrupt bureaucrats and politicians, but it significantly boosted urban development in resource-rich cities.
 In the 1970s Balikpapan experienced 7% population growth annually, while exports of timber and petroleum increased dramatically.

-The indigenous tribe of Balikpapan is the Balik ethnic group which is a minority.
-Based on its origin, migrants come from neighbouring islands such as Java, Madura and Sulawesi.
-Residents mainly from ethnic migrants who have long settled in Balikpapan, namely from the ethnic Banjar, Bugis, Makassar, and Javanese.
-Other migrants including ethnic Minahasan, Gorontaloan, Madurese, and Sundanese.
+The most numerous ethnic group in Balikpapan is the Balik, who form a minority.
+Based on their origins, migrants come from neighbouring islands such as Java, Madura and Sulawesi.
+Residents come mainly from ethnic migrants who have long settled in Balikpapan, namely from the ethnic Banjar, Bugis, Makassar, and Javanese.
+Other migrants including ethnic Minahasan, Madurese, and Sundanese.
 At the beginning of June 2014, the population reached 684,339 people with the number of arrivals during 2012 of 21,486 people, the highest number in the past three years.
 The number of migrants was able to exceed the number of newcomers who entered in Singapore in the same year which was as many as 20,693 inhabitants.
 The highest number of arrivals came from Java, which was 30%, then followed by Banjar and Bugis each by 20%, Toraja by 11%, Madura by 8%, Buton by 7% and Betawi by 4%.

 Indonesian Most Liveable City

 Based on Indonesian Most Liveable City Index which measured 27 indicators in every 2 years, Balikpapan is the best city for living in 2013 and toppled Yogyakarta as the best in 2011 and 2009.
 Balikpapan mainly maintained city management aspects and environment wellbeing.
-As part of the Earth Hour City Challenge, the city of Balikpapan, Indonesia was recognized as the Most Loveable City for 2015.
+As part of the Earth Hour City Challenge, Balikpapan was recognized as the Most Loveable City for 2015.
 In 2016, Balikpapan was nominated for the second time as the most lovable and sustainable city, pending final judgement.
+However, in 2022, Balikpapan was no longer in the top 10, Samarinda held the top spot.